 Bridging loans are a type of ‘alternative finance’ and are growing in popularity because they are easier to access than a mortgage from a high street lender though they tend to be for one or two years.

-Bridging finance tends to be more expensive because they are quick to access – usually in less than two weeks though some lenders can deliver the money in a few days which makes them attractive for those who want to buy a property opportunity at auction and have the loan in place to meet the auctioneer’s deadline.
+Bridging finance tends to be more expensive because they are quick to access – usually in less than two weeks though some lenders can deliver the money in a few days which makes them attractive for those who want to buy at auction and have the loan in place to meet the auctioneer’s deadline.

-Essentially, those are the basic ways for financing property development, so you either have the cash to invest or to carry out any work or you will need to borrow the money from a high street lender or opt for bridging finance.
+Essentially, those are the basic ways for financing property development, so you either have the cash to invest or to carry out any work, or you will need to borrow the money from a high street lender or opt for bridging finance.

-When we were starting out in property investment, bridging finance was our main source of funds as we were looking for low-priced auction properties.
+When we were starting out in property investment, bridging finance was our main source of funds as we were looking for low-priced auction lots.
 We met with a specialist bridging finance broker who was able to analyse our situation and recommend the best route forward.

 We left his office with a firm idea of how much we could spend on the first property, and how long we would have to repay the funds.

-With that in mind, we often found that time it would take to secure the property, complete the work, and secure the mortgage, would significantly eat into our potential profit.
+With that in mind, we often found the time it would take to secure the property, complete the work, and secure the mortgage, would significantly eat into our potential profit.
 That made the first few investments very difficult.

 However, once you get the first few done and have money in the bank, it starts to get easier (and cheaper!).